-The public health code authorizes the department to regulate individuals with sanitarian registrations; not small businesses.
-Even if a registrant's practice qualified as a small business, the department could not exempt his or her small business because it would create disparity in the regulation of the profession.
+The public health code authorizes the department to regulate individuals with sanitarian registrations, not small businesses.
+Even if a registrant's practice qualified as a small business, the department could not exempt the registrant's small business because it would create disparity in the regulation of the profession.